 As per GCR 240.
-Only 93 or 95 octane commercially available pump petrol may be used.
-Only commercially available pump diesel may be used.
+Only 93 or 95 octane commercially available pump fuel may be used.

 No additives allowed in the fuel.
 The TC's may collect fuel samples for comparative testing if required.
-As an option for class FIA T1+ a control petrol Amtec 102 octane will be allowed.
-The procedure for Teams to buy the petrol is listed in Part 2 art 13 addendum 4 of the MSA Rally-Raid SSR's.
+As an option for class T1+, a control fuel Amtec 102 octane will be allowed.
+The procedure for Teams to buy the fuel is listed in Part 2 art 13 addendum 4 of the MSA Rally-Raid SSR's.
 The logistics and prices may vary, and will be communicated via a 102 Octane Fuel Bulletin issued by SARRC before events when necessary.
+Refer SSR Part 2.1.6